-OVERVIEW: Based in Oakland, the Kenneth Rainin Foundation is still a relative newcomer on the Bay Area philanthropy scene.
-Its giving focuses on education for very young children in Oakland and supporting small to mid-sized arts organizations throughout the Bay Area.
+OVERVIEW: The Kenneth Rainin Foundation focuses on education for very young children in Oakland and supporting small to mid-sized arts organizations throughout the Bay Area.
 It also supports work on inflammatory bowel disease.

-FUNDING AREAS: Reading and student literacy, and dance, theater, film, medical research (inflammatory bowel disease only)
+FUNDING AREAS: Reading and student literacy, dance, theater, film, medical research, inflammatory bowel disease

-IP TAKE: This is a very focused Bay Area foundation that you should start paying attention to.
-Rainin's giving is growing, along with its assets, and it's been building a larger and more professional grantmaking operation.
+IP TAKE: Rainin's giving is growing, along with its assets, and it has been building a larger and more professional grantmaking operation.

 PROFILE: The Kenneth Rainin Foundation is a Bay Area foundation focused on enhancing life in the region.
 Over the past few years, Rainin has been ramping up assets, grantmaking, and staff.
 Kenneth Rainin was an entrepreneur who made his fortune founding scientific and medical product companies.
 At the age of twenty-five, he founded Rainin Instrument Company, which distributed laboratory instruments and later sold a line of laboratory pipettes used for liquid sample testing.
 After moving his business to the Bay Area, Rainin’s pipette brand became the leading brand of pipettes used in modern laboratories and recognized as a standard around the world.
 Aside from pipettes, he dabbled business ventures related to food manufacturing, wine production, and the gaming/hospitality industries.
 In 2007, he suffered from heart failure and passed away at the age of 68.
 Current foundation grantmaking is focused on education, art, and health.